raiden-network/spec/mediated_transfer.rst

 A :term:`mediated transfer` is a hash-time-locked transfer.
 Currently raiden supports only one type of lock.
 The lock has an amount that is being transferred, a :term:`secrethash` used to verify the secret that unlocks it, and a :term:`lock expiration` to determine its validity.

 Mediated transfers have an :term:`initiator` and a :term:`target` and a number of mediators in between.
-The number of mediators can also be zero as these transfers can also be sent to a direct partner.
 Assuming ``N`` number of mediators, a mediated transfer will require ``10N + 16`` messages to complete.
 These are:

 - ``N + 1`` :term:`locked transfer` or :term:`refund transfer` messages
 - ``1`` :term:`secret request`